 Does having a family help or harm your career opportunities?

-When one starts a family they should be ready to face the simple fact – having one requires attention and dedication.
+When one starts a family, they should be ready to face the simple fact that having one requires attention and dedication.
 Your spouse is not just a co-tenant that you share expenses with.
-They are an integral part of your life now and this means they will take up a major fraction of your time, possibly hindering your professional success.
+They are an integral part of your life now, and this means they will take up a major fraction of your time, possibly hindering your professional success.
 The time that you could otherwise spend to achieve greater career heights.
-Naturally this takes a toll on your career opportunities.
+Naturally, this takes a toll on your career opportunities.

-In the past husbands used to work while the wives would stay at home.
+In the past, husbands worked, while their wives stayed at home.
 Has the situation changed?
 Why?

 The situation today is drastically different from the past for two reasons.
 The first one is a rather negative one – inflation.
-Single-income household has mostly become the thing of the past because the increasing inflation has led to lower purchasing power.
-One hundred Euros today can’t buy you nearly as much groceries as they would a decade ago.
-Real estate prices and mortgage rates have skyrocketed as well while the salaries simply couldn’t keep up with this surge.
+Single-income households have mostly become the thing of the past because increasing inflation has led to lower purchasing power.
+One hundred euros today can’t buy you nearly as much groceries as they would a decade ago.
+Real estate prices and mortgage rates have skyrocketed as well, while the salaries simply couldn’t keep up with this surge.

-Another reason is on the more positive side – women have finally become equally paid, no longer reduced to the demeaning ‘fairer sex’ stigma.
-Employers are becoming increasingly more aware of women’s contribution and the workplace.
-This reflected in more adequate compensation and HR more willing to interview and hire female professionals.
+Another reason is on the more positive side: women have finally become equally paid, no longer reduced to the demeaning ‘fairer sex’ stigma.
+Employers are becoming increasingly aware of women’s contribution at the workplace.
+This was reflected in more adequate compensation, and HR more willing to interview and hire female professionals.

 Friends and friendship

-Do you agree that childhood friendship lasts the longest?
+Do you agree that childhood friendships last the longest?
 Why?

 That’s definitely true.
 The simple fact of life is that bonding is easier when we are young.
-You are more open to things, changes and people in your younger years.
-As you mature you grow more skeptical, cautious, even cynical.
-This can stand in the way of meeting new people.
+You are more open to things, changes, and people in your younger years.
+As you mature, you grow more skeptical, cautious, even cynical.
+This can get in the way of meeting new people.
 Terms like “networking” and “mingling” show the artificial, inorganic nature of forcing oneself to find new connections and acquaintances for the sake of social or professional growth.
 When you are young, you just meet people because you like them.

 Is friendship always a good thing?
 Can there be situations when friendship can affect you negatively?

 Friendship comes in all shapes and sizes.
 Sometimes friendship can be of a very unnatural kind.
-For instance, if you come from a wealthy family people will naturally want to be on good terms with you – a rich friend is always great to have.
+For instance, if you come from a wealthy family, people will naturally want to be on good terms with you, as a rich friend is always great to have.
 This can lead to you being taken advantage of because you can pay for them or might want to buy them expensive gifts as they see you as a friend.
 This can also be true for people holding any kind of power, like government officials.
-Sometimes this fake friendship goes both ways and people just choose to stay well-connected to make use of their acquaintances for personal gain.
-This can be covered by the façade of friendship, which it isn’t of course.
+Sometimes this fake friendship goes both ways, and people just choose to stay well-connected to make use of their acquaintances for personal gain.
+This can be covered by the façade of friendship, which it isn’t, of course.

 Is it possible to stay friends with a person who has moved away?

 It makes sense for distance to stand in the way of friendship.
-People who have been friend for years will eventually grow apart if they don’t see each other for a prolonged period.
+People who have been friends for years will eventually grow apart if they don’t see each other for a prolonged period of time.
 Keeping in touch via email can help, but nothing substitutes face-to-face communication.
-I an convinced that any friendship, no matter how strong, will fizzle if you don’t see the person for over a year.
-It will turn into a lukewarm friendliness first and they you won’t be interested in one another at all.
+I am convinced that any friendship, no matter how strong, will fizzle if you don’t see the person for over a year.
+It will turn into a lukewarm friendliness first, and then you won’t be interested in one another at all.

 Friends and family vocabulary

-Hold somebody in high regard – to respect somebody, to have high opinion of them
+Hold somebody in high regard – to respect somebody, to have a high opinion of them.

-Bonding (n) – the process of becoming friend or understanding each other better
+Bonding (n) – the process of becoming friends or understanding each other better.

-Grow apart – to gradually become less interested and connected with somebody
+Grow apart – to gradually become less interested in and connected with somebody.

 General vocabulary

-No stranger to – to know something well or to have experience with it.
-Charles was no stranger to street fighting so he felt confident even at the more seedy parts of town
+No stranger to – knowing something well or having experience with it.
+Charles was no stranger to street fighting so he felt confident even at the more seedy parts of town.

 Façade (n) – fake front that usually hides something else, either worse or illegal.
 Her seemingly happy life was only a façade that hid her financial problems.